Wisconsin: Sports

-Wisconsin is home to the world's oldest operational racetrack.
-The Milwaukee Mile, located in Wisconsin State Fair Park in West Allis, Wisconsin, held races there that considerably predate the Indy 500.
+The Milwaukee Mile, an oval track opened in 1903, is the oldest operating motorsports venue in the world, having hosted the IndyCar Series and NASCAR Xfinity Series.
+Road America near Elkhart Lake hosts races in the IndyCar Series, IMSA SportsCar Championship, Sports Car Club of America GT World Challenge America and Trans-Am Series and the MotoAmerica Superbike Championship as of 2024.
+The World Championship Snowmobile Derby is held at Eagle River, Wisconsin.
+The world championship off-road racing event is held at Crandon International Off-Road Raceway.

 Wisconsin is home to the nation's oldest operating velodrome in Kenosha where races have been held every year since 1927.

 Sheboygan is home to Whistling Straits golf club which has hosted PGA Championships in 2004, 2010 and 2015 and the Ryder Cup golf competition between USA and Europe in 2020.
 The Greater Milwaukee Open, later named the U.S. Bank Championship in Milwaukee, was a PGA Tour tournament from 1968 to 2009 held annually in Brown Deer.
 In 2017, Erin Hills, a golf course in Erin, Wisconsin, approximately 30 miles northwest of Milwaukee, hosted the U.S. Open.

+Government and politics

+The Constitution of Wisconsin outlines the structure and function of state government, which is organized into three branches: executive, legislative, and judicial.
+The Wisconsin Blue Book is the primary published reference about the government and politics of the state.
+Re-published every two years, copies are available from state legislators.
+The law of the Menominee also applies within the Menominee Indian Reservation.